 I preferred to move at my own pace and surf where I pleased, sometimes riding all the way to the Balboa Pier in Newport Beach.
 By the time I could drive, I’d jump at any chance to visit the grandparents up north with my dad, and once we got their place, he’d let me take the van on my own and I’d go look for new spots alone, totally hooked.
 I did a lot of exploration with my brother and our friends as well, but the solitary stuff I think had a deeper impact on who I am today.

-Just realizing we each stand alone on the face of the earth is a pretty cosmic thing, and from that comes a lot of freedom to forge your own path in life, instead of following the ideas that others have for you.
+, and from that comes a lot of freedom to forge your own path in life, instead of following the ideas that others have for you.
 When you’re a booksmart kid, with great grades and lots of potential for all sorts of things, nobody thinks you should be an artist.

 Besides perfect waves, landscapes and undulating ocean surfaces, you also feature human and animal anatomy in your work.
 Accurate bone structure is no easy task to paint – where does your interest in anatomy come from?